nishantminerva/nishantminerva/README.md

 - 👋 Hi, I’m @nishantminerva
-- 👀 I’m interested in startups and entrepreneurship and love problem solving.
+- 👀 I’m interested in startups and entrepreneurship and love partcipating in hackathons.In my first hackathon i secured 317 in 1500+ hackers.
-- 🌱 I’m currently learning CS50 Introduction to Computer Science.
+- 🌱 I’m currently learning IOS Development and CS50 Introduction to Computer Science.
 - 💞️ I’m looking to collaborate on web-development,IOS Apps,Python projects.
 - 📫 How to reach me:- go to https://www.linkedin.com/in/nishantminerva/